Secret to the BEST Classic Italian Cream Cake

 Also, can you use 2 – 9 in. rounds instead of 3, and can the rum be omitted without changing the dynamic too much?

-Yes, you can use 2 – 9-inch pans if you prefer a wider cake versus a taller cake.
-It might bake faster, so check that it’s done more often than if you used 8″ pans.
+I’d stick with 3 – 9-inch pans.
 Yes, eliminate the rum.
-I’ve never tried it wihout the rum, but I don’t think the flavor of this cake will be impacted.
+I’ve never tried it without the rum, but I don’t think the flavor of this cake will be impacted.

 Ciso,